John Robert Cary: Biography and education

 In 1973 Cary earned a BA cum laude in physics and a BA cum laude in mathematics at the University of California, Irvine.
 He earned his MS in 1975 and Ph.D. in physics in 1979 at the University of California, Berkeley.

 Cary worked at the Los Alamos National Laboratory (1978-1980) and then the Institute for Fusion Studies at the University of Texas, Austin (1980-1984), prior to joining the faculty at the University of Colorado in 1984.
 At Colorado, he has served as department chair (1992-1995), center director, and faculty mentor.

 Research

-Cary personally has worked in a wide variety of areas related to plasma and beam physics, such as nonlinear dynamics, 3D MHD equilibria, reconnection, laser plasma acceleration, fusion plasma physics, but also in other fields, such as photonic structures, beam physics, computational algorithms, and electromagnetics of structures.
+Cary personally has worked in a wide variety of areas related to plasma and beam physics, such as nonlinear dynamics, 3D magnetohydrodynamic equilibria, magnetic reconnection, laser plasma acceleration, fusion plasma physics, but also in other fields, such as photonic structures, beam physics, computational algorithms, and electromagnetics of structures.
 As of this writing (October, 2020), Cary has written hundreds of scientific papers, which have collectively been cited over 10,000 times, with 18 papers having 100 citations or more.
 Data from one of his papers appeared on the cover of Nature, and Nature listed this work as one of the highlights of 2004.
 The Russian mathematician Arnold listed separatrix crossing as one of the 10 mathematical discoveries of the 1980s.